 - Price: this refers to the resulting price of the transaction excluding our own execution charges.
 It will usually be our most important consideration.
 After price, speed and likelihood of execution are usually our most important considerations.
-If you are a retail client we will usually determine best execution in executing your order in terms of both price and costs (see below). - Market impact: this entails detecting threats to the orderly operation of financial markets, including to reliability and transparency of their price formation process and tackling any behavior that may conclusively result in cascading market impact or large market impact in general.
-In forming execution strategy we will always observe the standard of behavior normally expected in the market to which you direct your order.
-In no case we will take action which may result in market distortion or give a misleading impression of trade volumes or value of any financial instrument. - Speed: we interpret speed as the rate at which we are able to progress your order.
+If you are a retail client, we will usually determine best execution in executing your order in terms of both price and costs (see below). - Market impact: this entails detecting threats to the orderly operation of financial markets, including to reliability and transparency of their price formation process and tackling any behavior that may conclusively result in cascading market impact or large market impact in general.
+In forming execution strategy, we will always observe the standard of behavior normally expected in the market to which you direct your order.
+In no case, we will take action, which may result in market distortion or give a misleading impression of trade volumes or value of any financial instrument. - Speed: we interpret speed as the rate at which we are able to progress your order.
 Where your instructions dictate or imply a rate at which we should progress your order, we will follow your instructions unless we see an immediate and substantial conflict with the price.
-Where your instructions do not refer to speed, we will progress your order at a rate which we believe represents a balance between creating market impact and executing your order in a timely fashion so as to reduce execution risk. - Likelihood of execution / size: we interpret this as the likelihood that we are able to fill your order, or at least a substantial part of it, in its entirety.
+Where your instructions do not refer to speed, we will progress your order at a rate, which we believe, represents a balance between creating market impact and executing your order in a timely fashion so as to reduce execution risk. - Likelihood of execution / size: we interpret this as the likelihood that we are able to fill your order, or at least a substantial part of it, in its entirety.
 This factor increases in importance in situations where access to liquidity in the relevant instrument is constrained in some way.
 For example, if the security itself is illiquid or if you provide a limit price which is not marketable. - Likelihood of settlement: we expect transactions that we execute for you to settle in a timely fashion.
-If we become aware that a particular execution strategy may compromise likelihood of settlement, we may not pursue that strategy even if it would result in a better price.

-Costs: these relate to commissions, costs and the fees that are charged for executing your order, including execution venue fees, clearing and settlement fees and any other fees paid to third parties.
+If we become aware that a particular execution strategy may compromise likelihood of settlement, we may not pursue that strategy even if it would result in a better price. - Costs: these relate to commissions, costs and the fees that are charged for executing your order, including execution venue fees, clearing and settlement fees and any other fees paid to third parties, such as financial intermediaries or market infrastructure entities.
 If you deal with us on a fixed commission basis, these costs will have only a minor influence in the way that we execute your order.
-If you have a commercial arrangement with us in which those costs influence our own charges to you, we will agree an appropriate way with you to incorporate costs into our execution strategy.
+If you have a commercial arrangement with us in which those costs influence our own charges to you, then costs will include the costs for executing your order on each of the eligible venues.
+If there is more than one competing venue to execute your order, costs will also include our own commissions and service fees.

 Once we have accepted your order we will consider the execution factors in the context of the instructions that you have provided to form a suitable execution strategy.
-Under this execution strategy we will take sufficient steps to obtain the best possible result for you by employing appropriate aspects of our execution arrangements.
+Under this execution strategy, we will take sufficient steps to obtain the best possible result for you by employing appropriate aspects of our execution arrangements.